 To stress the quality of its products, Five Guys restaurants offer freshly cut french fries—a prominent feature in all its locations.
 In fact, industrial sized potato bags are usually seen in the restaurant near the kitchen.

-Some would say the Five Guys has a cult following, whereby the only comparable competitor would be Chick-Fil-A. However, this is one of the Burger King similar companies we mention because its annual revenue is estimated around $1.7 billion.
+Some would say the Five Guys has a cult following, whereby the only comparable competitor would be Chick-Fil-A. However, this is one of the Burger King competitors we mention because its annual revenue is estimated around $1.7 billion.

 Despite operating solely in the US (that too, in only 10 states), Whataburger is a rising star.
-This restaurant may not be one of the Burger King similar companies.
 We thought it is worthy of mentioning because their plans for expansion pose a threat to Burger King’s sales.

 The fast-food chain was founded in Texas seven decades ago.
 Yet, it has only recently decided to expand and open branches all over the US.
 Whataburger’s brand image relies on being a homely and honest brand.
 Also, it tries to showcase its burgers as ‘bigger and better’ burgers.